hpalmete/dilbert-tools/README.md

 This consists of two Python command-line scripts:

-`fetch-dilbert` downloads individual Dilbert comic strips
+`fetch-dilbert` downloads individual Dilbert comic strips and their metadata

 `update-dilbert` helps you maintain a private Dilbert collection